solutionDrive/CodingStandard/README.md

 Phar usage
 ----------

-To create the phar, you need to install ```humbug/box``` globally:
+To create the phar, you need to install `humbug/box` globally:
 (The global composer bin path needs to be available in $PATH)

     composer global require humbug/box

 Install the dependencies

-    composer install --optimize-autoloader -n
+    composer update --optimize-autoloader

 Create the phar file

-    box build -c box.json
+    composer exec box -- compile

-Perhaps it is necessary to allow php to create a phar
+Perhaps it is necessary to allow PHP to create a phar

-    php -d phar.readonly=0 ~/.composer/vendor/bin/box build -c box.json
+    php -d phar.readonly=0 $(which composer) exec box -- compile

-The newly created phar file can be used just like the ```ecs``` binary is used:
+The newly created phar file can be used just like the `ecs` binary is used:

-    ecs-standalone.phar --help
+    ./build/ecs-standalone.phar list